-April 27th marks King’s Day in the Netherlands.
-This national holiday takes place on King Willem-Alexander’s birthday and was originally devised to promote national unity by honoring the Dutch royal family.
-Over 700,000 visitors descend on Amsterdam during King’s Day, turning the city into a massive carnival.
+The twenty-seventh of April marks King’s Day in the Netherlands.
+The national holiday is held on King Willem-Alexander’s birthday and was originally devised to promote national unity by honouring the Dutch royal family.
+Celebrations see over 700,000 visitors descend on Amsterdam, turning the city into a massive carnival.

-Clubs, bars and venues throughout Amsterdam host nighttime events the evening before King’s Day, which usually continue until the early morning, or even well into April 27th.
-For obvious reasons, these parties are usually promoted under the title King’s Night and often coincide with the next day’s festivities.
-Due to the large number of events happening on the 26th, it’s always worth planning ahead by checking out websites or social media.
+Amsterdam’s clubs, bars and music venues host night-time events on 26 April – King’s Day Eve – which generally continue until the early morning (if they end at all).
+These parties are usually promoted as King’s Night and often coincide with the next day’s festivities.
+Due to the large number of events happening on the 26th, it’s always worth planning ahead by checking the venue websites and social-media accounts for updates.

-During King’s Day, an orange tide sweeps over Amsterdam, as thousands of locals and visitors take to the streets wearing sunset-shaded wigs, face-paint and clothing.
-This unified color scheme simultaneously expresses Dutch national pride whilst paying tribute to the country’s Royal family, who descended from the House of Orange-Nassau.
+Thousands of locals and visitors take to the streets wearing tangerine wigs, face paint and clothing to celebrate King’s Day.
+The colour is an expression of Dutch national pride and pays tribute to the country’s royal family, which descended from the House of Orange-Nassau.

-Almost every thoroughfare in central Amsterdam is inundated with people on King’s Day, creating a city-wide street party.
-As Thursday, April 27th is always a national holiday in the Netherlands, most workers are given time-off, meaning that the large majority of Amsterdammers are able to spend the entire day partying.
-Apart from these impromptu festivities, larger, organised events also take place around the city, including open-air concerts at Rembrantplein and Musuemplein.
+Central Amsterdam is swarming with cyclists and pedestrians on any given day, but King’s Day sees the streets truly inundated, resulting in a city-wide street party.
+Most workers are given 27 April off, meaning that the majority of Amsterdammers spend the entire day enjoying the celebrations.
+In addition to impromptu festivities, larger, organised events also take place, including open-air concerts at Rembrantplein and Museumplein.

-A constant, huddled mass of boats stream through Amsterdam’s canals over King’s Day, allowing the party to spill over onto the city’s waterways.
+The party isn’t just reserved for the streets – Amsterdam’s canals fill with boats over King’s Day, allowing the party to spill over onto the city’s waterways.
 Although these aquatic parades aren’t actually coordinated by the municipality, they are superbly entertaining.
-The largest concentration of boats usually channels along Prinsengracht and camping out on this canal is always rewarding.
+The largest concentration of boats usually channels along Prinsengracht, and camping out by this canal is always rewarding.